akashpawar6474/DSA-/README.md

 50. Remove Colored Pieces if Both Neighbors are the Same Color => this is mind blowing problem can be solved using simple comman sense if we dont complicate it
 51. Check if All the Integers in a Range Are Covered => very simple problem to solve using brute force but there is trick to use prefix sum and solve it using linear time
 52. Maximum Product Difference Between Two Pairs => sorting problem or finding 2 min and max without sorting in one go
+53. Unique Length-3 Palindromic Subsequences => earlier this problem diverted me towards dp but this is observation based problem for odd palindromes